 4. Now you can duplicate and edit the menu selection you have for Monday, or create new dropdown questions for each remaining workday.

-5. Add the Thank You Screen your responders will see after submitting their answers.
+5. Add the Ending your responders will see after submitting their answers.
 This is what ours looks like:

 To set up Hidden Fields and respondent notifications:

 1. Enable Hidden Fields in the form and add name, email and last name.

 You already know this information about your respondents, and you can use it to identify them or to send personalized messages.
 You can even set up a MailChimp integration to automatically populate hidden fields in the URL of your typeform.

 2. Now it’s time to set up your respondent notifications to remind people what they ordered for the week.
 Select email from the Send an email notification to drop-down.